regata-jinr/Measurements.Core/README.md

 ### Developer diary
 _upd.
 05.12.2018_

 Genie2K which we have like a basic software for a spectra acquisition has a two types of program interface.
 First of all it's dlls and rexx.
-Some time ago I find out that rexx is just a legacy from ibm.
-It just a wrapper for calling exe files.
+Some time ago I found out that rexx is just a legacy from ibm.
+It is just a wrapper for calling exe files.
 So all of the so called batch support tools commands like putview or pvopen, it's just a exe, and we can call it directly from PS.
 Now it looks like preferable way for new solution.
 All cheks, statuses, processing etc will be now via dll, but main part like displaying of measurements via this exe files.

 <br>